 In order to improve your site’s ranking in search engines, you will need to address two concerns – that the content on your site appears relevant to the search queries you want to appear for, and that search engines regard your site as an authority for those queries.

 Everything we covered so far is true in general for every site on the Internet.
 Sites that represent businesses that operate from a physical location, have additional considerations that are commonly grouped together as “local SEO”.
-Martial arts gyms fall in that category.
+Martial arts gyms, including SEO for MMA websites, fall in that category.

 We already mentioned inbound links (links from other sites pointing to your site) as a criterion that search engines use to determine the authority of a site.
 Let’s quickly go over all the major criteria influencing your search rankings as a local business: